leoconst/number-string/README.md

 # What?

-A script with an underlying function for converting numbers to plain english
+A script with an underlying function for converting numbers to plain English

 # Why?